 - Autonomy: Encourage participants to take ownership of their ideas and contributions.
 This empowers them to make decisions and drive the discussion.

 - Relatedness: Foster a sense of belonging by creating opportunities for collaboration, team building, and open communication.

 - Fairness: Ensure that all participants have equal access to resources, information, and opportunities for participation.

 Virtual meetings suck because they easily deprive us of our social needs.
 By keeping participants’ social needs in mind, we can create a positive and inclusive environment that encourages active engagement and equitable, meaningful participation.
 Following the strategies outlined above can help participatory facilitators make virtual meetings more successful, productive, and even enjoyable for everyone involved.

 Next week, we’ll be sharing a three-part series with tips on what participatory facilitators can do before, during, and after virtual meetings to meet these challenges and ensure that participants’ social needs are met.
 So stay tuned for the first blog in this series focusing on preparation tips to ensure your meeting starts off on the right foot for everyone involved.

 Are you interested in learning more about how you can develop your facilitation skills?
-Then join The New School of Participatory Change in our inaugural Virtual Participatory Facilitation course beginning September 6th, 2023.
-In this online cohort experience, you’ll work with us to develop your own practical approach to facilitating participatory conversations, whether it’s from a seat or in front of a room.
-Not sure if the course is right for you?
-We’ll be hosting a free webinar on August 9th where we’ll get into the details of the course, introduce you to our team, and answer your questions.
+Join us in the New School of Participatory Change in our Participatory Facilitation course.
+In this online cohort experience, you’ll work with us to develop your own practical approach to facilitating participatory conversations, whether in front of a computer or in front of a room.

 Click here to learn more about the New School and how we can help you become a better participatory facilitator and changemaker.